nlesc-nano/MLFF_QD/README.md

 pip install .
 ```

-One should note that for the latest version of the code, Pyton 3.12.0 is required.
+One should note that for the latest version of the code, Python 3.12.0 is required.

 ### Visualization tools
 SchNetPack supports multiple logging backends via PyTorch Lightning.
 The default logger is Tensorboard.